woywoy123/AnalysisG/README.md

 ```

 #### Description:
 Provides test coverage for the conversion of an `Event` object, generated from the `EventGenerator` class, to a graph data representation.
 It uses a simple 4-top truth event and creates a completely connected graph, where the nodes are tops and the edges imply a relationship between top pairs.
-The edges and nodes have the kinematic properties \\[, \eta \phi \\] and p_{T} associated with particle objects.
+The edges and nodes have the kinematic properties $`\eta \phi`$ and p_{T} associated with particle objects.
 As closure, a plot is drawn of the graph and the expected number of edges and nodes are asserted using `assert`.